 ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

-The 2025 tax season is here, and the Australian Taxation Office (ATO) has released its annual compliance hitlist.
-This year, the ATO is sharpening its focus on work-related expenses, rental property deductions, cryptocurrency transactions, side hustle income, and more.
+The 2025 tax season is here, and the Australian Taxation Office has released its annual compliance focus areas.
+This year, the ATO is sharpening its attention on work-related expenses, rental property deductions, cryptocurrency transactions, side hustle income, and more.

-The ATO tax time hitlist is a yearly statement from the ATO outlining key areas of concern based on data mismatches, incorrect claims, and audit trends.
+The ATO tax time hitlist is a yearly statement outlining key areas of concern based on data mismatches, incorrect claims, and audit trends.
 These focus areas are chosen because they are either highly error-prone or commonly misused.

 The 2025 hitlist focuses on: